kubernetes/community/community/elections/2017/aaroncrickenberger_bio.md

 ## What I've done

 I have been involved in open source projects since 2007, cloud related projects since 2009, and Kubernetes since 2015.
+Random new sentence to test blocked paths.

 I co-founded SIG Testing.
 I actively contribute in SIG Contributor Experience, Release, Scale.
 If you attend the weekly Kubernetes Community meetings, chances are you've seen me (or at least my beard.)